Amritach222/StoreMate-API/README.md

 - To run the Inventory Management System, the following minimum hardware and software requirements should be met:

-#### Hardware Requirements

-- Processor: Intel Core i5 or equivalent
-- Memory: 8GB RAM or higher
-- Storage: Minimum 100GB of free disk space
-- Network: Stable internet connection

 #### Software Requirements

-- Operating System: Windows 10, macOS Mojave (10.14) or later, or a modern Linux distribution (e.g., Ubuntu 18.04 LTS)
+- Operating System: Windows Os, macOS , or a modern Linux distribution
 - Web Server: Node.js (version 12 or later)
-- Database: MySQL (version 5.7 or later)
+- Database: MongoDB
-- Browser: Google Chrome (latest version), Mozilla Firefox (latest version), or Safari (latest version)
+- Browser: Google Chrome (latest version), Mozilla Firefox (latest version), or Safari (latest version) or any other modern browser.

 ### API Documentation